This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Wastewater Management”.

 Explanation: Turbidity is the presence of solid particles in water.
 The removal of it removes the colour, taste, odour producing components and makes water pleasant and safe to drink.

-6. What is added in the water treatment tank to settle the colloidal particles?
+6. What is added to the water treatment tank to settle the colloidal particles?

 b) Alum and lime